Cable Straight Back Seated Row

 • What grip is best?

-Use the grip that lets you keep elbow path and shoulder control comfortable.
+Use the grip that lets you keep the elbow path and shoulder control comfortable.

 • How far should I pull the handle?

-Pull to a point where elbows pass torso without shoulder collapse.
+Pull to a point where the elbows pass the torso without shoulder collapse.

 • What is a common mistake?

-Rounding shoulders forward and losing back tension on return.
+Rounding the shoulders forward and losing back tension on the return.

 • How many reps are typical?